grommunio/gromox/doc/glossary.rst

 	Gromox limit: 2^29 - 16, based on ab_tree minid limits.
 	Upper theoretical limit: 2^32 - 16.

+Username
+	Length limit: 319.
+	64 characters for the localpart left of the '@' sign, 253 characters for the hostname right of the '@' sign [254 chars if trailing dots are used].
+(RFC 1035)

 Mailbox size
 	Limit: 15 exabytes.